daos-stack/daos/design/offline_phase1_to_phase2_conversion.md

 -   VOS pool META and memory sizes.

--   Pool-service RDB conversion state.
+-   Pool-service RDB resize state.

 The implementation may consume reserved fields or introduce versioned extension records for conversion state.
 Any new persistent field requires the corresponding compatibility bit and version checks.